akabekobeko/npm-gatsby-remark-copy-relative-linked-files/README.md

 Copies local files relative linked to/from markdown to your `public` folder with preserve directory structure.

 This will copy the files linked relative to all Markdowns like [gatsby-remark-copy-linked-files](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-copy-linked-files) into a public directory structure like [gatsby-remark-copy-images](https://github.com/mojodna/gatsby-remark-copy-images) as it is.
+It can also copy additional files requested by the document.

 ## Install